|

 methods and for quality control.
 The following certified reference

-materials (CRMs) are available for the speciation of mercury species in marine animal tissues:
+materials (CRMs) are available for the speciation of mercury species in body fluids and tissues:

 Supplier